noiseprotocol/noise_spec/noise.md

 All Noise messages are less than or equal to 65535 bytes in length.
 Restricting message size has several advantages:

- * Simplifies testing, since it's easy to test the maximum sizes.
+ * Simpler testing, since it's easy to test the maximum sizes.

  * Reduces the likelihood of errors in memory handling, or integer overflow.